cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.8.1v0.1
 User email uploads SHALL be disabled to protect against unauthorized files being introduced into the secured environment.

-- Rationale
-  - This helps ensure that unauthorized files from other webmail providers are not introduced into the secure Gmail environment.
+- _Rationale:_ This helps ensure that unauthorized files from other webmail providers are not introduced into the secure Gmail environment.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1199: Trusted Relationship](https://attack.mitre.org/techniques/T1199/)